inog9/WazMind/QUICKSTART.md

 ## Usage

+1. **Sign In:**
+   - Click "Sign In" button on homepage
+   - Authenticate with Auth0 (Google, GitHub, or email)

-1. **Upload a log file:**
+2. **Upload a log file:**
-   - Go to "Upload Log" tab
+   - Drag & drop or browse to upload log file
-   - Select a log file (.log, .txt, .json, or .csv)
+   - Supports .log, .txt, .json, and .csv formats
-   - Click "Upload File"
+   - File will appear in the list after upload

-2. **Generate a rule:**
+3. **Generate a rule:**
-   - After upload, click "Generate Rule" on the uploaded file
+   - Click "Generate Rule" on the uploaded file
-   - Go to "Jobs" tab to see the generation status
+   - Job status will appear in "Generation Jobs" section
-   - Wait for the job to complete (status will update automatically)
+   - Wait for completion (status updates automatically)

-3. **View and export rule:**
+4. **View and export rule:**
-   - Once job is completed, click "View Rule"
+   - Once job is completed, click on the rule
    - Review the generated Wazuh rule XML
    - Edit if needed, then download or copy